RickyXuPengfei/Intelligent-BackTesing-System/README.md

 from excaution import SimulatedExecutionHandler from portfolio import Portfolio
 ```
 Users can directly use the  modules in src/.
-And details of each modules are descripted **[here](build/html/index.html)**.
+And details of each modules are descripted **[here](docs/html/index.html)**.

-###.
-Strategy
+###Strategy
 In this part, we use ***Moving Average Crossover technical system***  to write this strategy.

 Now we turn to the creation of the MovingAverageCrossStrategy.
 The strategy requires both the bars DataHandler, the events Event Queue and the lookback periods for the simple moving averages that are going to be employed within the strategy.
 I’ve chosen 100 and 400 as the "short" and "long" lookback periods for this strategy.

 The final attribute, bought, is used to tell the Strategy when the backtest is actually "in the market".
 Entry signals are only generated if this is "OUT" and exit signals are only ever generated if this is "LONG" or "SHORT":

 ```
 class MovingAverageCrossStrategy(Strategy):